cheryvanessa/VGR-App/README.md

 •	Scope: First we would start with pairing people based on their game taste, then perhaps this could evolve into a game sharing application as well to broaden its usage.

-**VGR** is a video game search app that allows the user to find released and upcoming video games that meet their criteria.

 Time spent: **X** hours spent in total